 The earth stations as described in this paragraph correspond to GSO satellite systems.
 Several types of earth stations are to be considered, with technical characteristics as shown in the following Table.

+[Editor’s note: Membership is invited to submit representative earth station parameters, taking into account Table 3 below.

 Table 3